by

 A comprehensive evaluation will be performed by your surgeon who will examine your ears and provide a detailed explanation of the procedure.

-The healthcare professional will review your medical history and any existing allergies.
+The ENT(EAR NOSE THROAT) SURGEON will review your medical history and any existing allergies.
 Additionally, inform them about your current medications and supplements, if applicable.

 You might need to adjust the dosage or even stop certain medications, such as blood thinners, for a short time before and after the surgery.